What Is a Float Pool Nurse?

 It’s Always Different

-Because float pool nursing means “as needed”, there’s no telling what assignment you’ll receive for the day.
+Because float pool nursing means you’re employed as needed, there’s no telling what assignment you’ll receive for the day.
 It’s almost impossible to fall into a boring routine since every day is different from the next.

-What Is the Average Pay for a Float Pool Nurse?
+What Is the Average Float Pool Nurse Salary?

-According to the U.S. Bureau of Labor Statistics, registered nurses earn an average of $77,600 every year.
-That’s about $37.31 per hour.
-Keep in mind that float pool nurses are often paid more since they don’t receive full time employee benefits.
+The average registered nurse salary is $89,010 every year.
+That’s about $43 per hour.
+Keep in mind that float pool nurses are often paid more since they don’t receive full-time employee benefits.
 Also, some RNs use nursing float pool shifts as a way to make extra income while still keeping their full-time jobs.